-It is not alone piety which prompts thousands of Mohammedap, merchants annually to join the pilgrims marching to Mecca.
-The charm of a profitable bargain is not unknown to these apparantly rightness and the ently righteous wanderers, and th by no means overscruptions as to the manner in which they gain their money.
-While the more devout shed their tears the Prophet, those who have an eye to business capture slaves wherever they can, in the regions of Africa through which they pass, and sell them within the Dominions of the Sultan of Morocco, who takes one slave in twenty as his tribute.
-This trade, which is carried on within a few leagues of the French settlements in Algeria, is said to be by far the most lucrative indulged in by the caravans.
-Three thousand slaves are annually brought down from the Soudan, and not even the powdered gold, the incense, the precious stones, the indigo, or the rhinoceros herns, which the caravans sometimes get in Central Africa, are sought for with helf the eagerness displayed in slave-launting.

-A Rich Church.
+It is not alone piety which prompts thousands of Mohammedan merchants annually to join the pilgrims marching to Mecca.
+The charm of a profitable bargain is not unknown to these apparently righteous wanderers, and they by no means overscruptalous as to the manner in which they gain their money.
+While the more devout shed their tears and say their prayers at the shrine of the Prophet, those who have an eye to business capture slaves wherever they can, in the regions of Africa throughhich they pass, and sell them wit the Dominions of the Sultan of Morne co, who takes one slave in twenty as his tribute.
+This trade, which is ried on within a few leagues of the French settlements in Algeria, is said to be by far the most lucrative indulged in by the caravans.
+Three thousand slaves are annually brought down from the Soudan, and not even the powdered gold, the incense, the precious stones, the indigo, or the rhinoceros herns, which the caravans sometimes get in Central Africa, are sought for with half the eagerness displayed in slave-launt- A Rich Church.